Set row-level security rules

 The rule gets evaluated against an authenticated user for every row and group combination.
 If the rule evaluates to

-FALSE, the user cannot see that row’s data.
+FALSE, the user can’t see that row’s data.
 Instead, they see the message

 No data to display.Use the variable ts_groups to refer to the group name.

-You can see a list of available operators by clicking on Rule Assistant.
+You can see a list of available operators by selecting Rule Assistant.

 As you type, ThoughtSpot suggests formula syntax, variables, and column names.
 If you can’t remember the exact column name or variable you want to use, the suggestions can help.